Santa Cruz Bronson Review — A Capable Do-It-All Mullet Mountain Bike

 The 160mm front and 150mm rear suspension don’t tell the whole story.
 With their lower-link VPP suspension platform, Santa Cruz tuned this bike to maximize climbing efficiency to make it easier to go longer.

-The 2022 Santa Cruz Bronson is another impressive trail option that is ideal for riders who love the freedom and creativity afforded by a jack-of-all-trades MTB.
+Santa Cruz Bronson is another impressive trail option that is ideal for riders who love the freedom and creativity afforded by a jack-of-all-trades MTB.

 Santa Cruz Bronson Full Review